lucas-versini/MVA/README.md

 **Advanced learning for text and graph data** (ALTEGRAD) by  M. Vazirgiannis:
 * Lab 1: Hierarchical Attention Network
-* Lab 2: Transfert Learning
+* Lab 2: Transfer Learning

 **Introduction to Probabilistic Graphical Models and Deep Generative Models** by P. Latouche, P.A.
 Mattei: